 Research Impact

 The philosophy driving Shipman’s research is to identify a technical limitation in a given field and tackle it with innovative approaches borrowing from diverse fields, such as bioengineering, genetics, systems and synthetic biology, neuroscience, microbiology, and chemical biology.
 With this mindset, Shipman addresses the fundamental question of the relative timing of gene expression with a technology that logs a record of sequential events in the DNA of living cells.
-His lab is also getting at the fundamentals of neuronal connectivity using single neurons in culture and a battery of genome modification tools to identify the minimal gene set required for neurons to establish functional circuits.
+The lab also harnesses molecular components from bacterial immune systems to make precise modifications to the human genome.

 Professional Titles